Honeycrisp: Genetics

 U.S. Plant Patent 7197 and Report 225-1992 (AD-MR-5877-B) from the Horticultural Research Center indicated that the Honeycrisp was a hybrid of the apple cultivars Macoun and Honeygold.
 However, genetic fingerprinting conducted in 2004 concluded that neither of these cultivars is a parent of the Honeycrisp.
 It found that one parent was a hybrid of the Keepsake (itself a cross of the Frostbite (MN447) and the Northern Spy) while the other was identified in 2017 as the unreleased variety designated MN1627 by the University of Minnesota.
 The grandparents of Honeycrisp on the MN1627's side are the Duchess of Oldenburg and the Golden Delicious.
 Botanists at Cornell University sequenced the genome of the Honeycrisp in 2022.

 The Honeycrisp was not developed for high yield, a long shelf life, or ease of transport, but rather for taste, a combination of sweetness and tartness, and its signature crispness.
 It has larger cells than most other apple cultivars, a trait correlated with juiciness, as larger cells are more prone to rupturing instead of cleaving along the cell walls; this rupturing effect is likely what makes the apple taste juicier.
 The Honeycrisp retains its pigment well and has a relatively long shelf life when stored in cool, dry conditions.

 However, it is a demanding variety for growers and its taste fades after a long period in storage.
 In order to remedy these defects, breeders have been searching for hybrids that not only appeal to consumers but are also less costly for farmers to cultivate and last longer in storage without losing its taste.
 By the 2020s, about half of the new apple varieties available for sale in the United States and Canada are progeny of the Honeycrisp.
-These varieties include the SweeTango (a cross of the Honeycrisp with Zestar) and Rave (with MonArk) from the University of Minnesota; the Cosmic Crisp (Enterprise) and the Sunflare (Cripps Pink/Pink Lady) from Washington State University (WSU); the EverCrisp (Fuji) from the Midwest Apple Improvement Association (MAIA); the SugarBee (a chance seedling whose other parent remains unknown); and the SnapDragon and Pink Luster (Gala) from Cornell University.
+These varieties include the SweeTango (a cross of the Honeycrisp with Zestar) and Rave (with MonArk) from the University of Minnesota; the Cosmic Crisp (Enterprise) and the Sunflare (Cripps Pink/Pink Lady) from Washington State University (WSU); the EverCrisp (Fuji) from the Midwest Apple Improvement Association (MAIA); the SugarBee (a chance seedling whose other parent remains unknown); the SnapDragon and Pink Luster (Gala) from Cornell University; and the Orleans (Empire) from Quebec.